-Open the disk image praat_xcodeproj.dmg and drag the project file praat.xcodeproj to the directory that contains sys, fon, dwtools and so on.
-Then open the project in Xcode and choose Build or Build & Run.
+Extract praat5360_xcodeproj32.zip or praat5360_xcodeproj64.zip (depending on whether you want to compile the 32-bit or the 64-bit edition) into the directory that contains sys, fon, dwtools and so on.
+Then open the project praat32.xcodeproj or praat64.xcodeproj in Xcode and choose Build or Run.
 The project contains the target praat_mac (for MacOS X, on Intel processors).
 If you get an error message like "Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain", then select the target praat_mac, go to Info -> Build, and switch "Code Signing Identity" to "Don't Code Sign", or sign with your own certificate if you have one as a registered Apple developer.

 Install libgtk2.0-dev (and its dependencies) and libasound2-dev.
 Then go to the sources directory and type